Have you ever considered group coaching?

 - Working together creates a sense of camaraderie

-- The collective wisdom of the group exerts a powerful force for learning
+- The collective wisdom of the group exerts a powerful force on learning

 - Members are exposed to ideas other than their own